teleport-access-graph Chart Reference | Teleport

 ""

-By default, this is the same as the Helm Chart version, i.e. TAG will be upgraded when you upgrade the Helm chart.
+By default, this is the same as the Helm Chart version, i.e. Access Graph will be upgraded when you upgrade the Helm chart.

 podAnnotations